 The large attractive header or hero images are meant to please the people visiting your landing page & instantly connect with them.
 As the human brain processes visuals much quicker, using them on your page is no-nonsense.

 What could you do there?

-Just make sure visuals are not taking too much to render because the slow loading sites get lesser conversion than usual.
+Just make sure visuals are not taking too much to render because the slow-loading sites get lesser conversions than usual.
 So it’s better to host these contents over a CDN & optimize for quick loading.

 3. Copy Optimization

 Copy of your landing page includes subtitles, bullets, paragraphs, case studies, graphical representation, and much more.

 Have you optimized it?